The Hateful Eight: Plot

-In 1877, bounty hunter and African-American Union veteran Major Marquis Warren is heading to Red Rock, Wyoming, with three bounty corpses.
-His horse gives out, and faced with an incoming blizzard, Warren hitches a ride on a stagecoach driven by O.B.
+In 1877, bounty hunter and Union Army veteran cavalry Major Marquis Warren heads to Red Rock, Wyoming Territory, with three bounty corpses.
+His horse gives out, and, faced with a blizzard, Warren hitches a ride on a stagecoach driven by O.B.
 Jackson.
-Aboard is bounty hunter John Ruth, handcuffed to fugitive "Crazy" Daisy Domergue, whom he is taking to Red Rock to be hanged.
-Ruth and Warren had previously bonded over Warren's personal letter from Abraham Lincoln.
-Lost-Causer Chris Mannix, who claims to be Red Rock's new sheriff, also joins them.
+Aboard is bounty hunter John Ruth "The Hangman", handcuffed to fugitive "Crazy" Daisy Domergue, whom he is taking to Red Rock to be hanged.
+Warren and Ruth had previously bonded over Warren's personal letter from Abraham Lincoln.
+Chris Mannix, whose father, Erskine, led a Lost-Causer militia called Mannix's Marauders, claims to be Red Rock's new sheriff and joins them.
 During the trip, Ruth learns about the Confederate bounty on Warren's head for breaking out of and setting fire to a prisoner-of-war camp.

-They seek refuge from the blizzard at Minnie's Haberdashery.
-Greeting them is Bob, a Mexican who says Minnie is away and left him in charge.
-The other lodgers are deputy sheriff Oswaldo Mobray, cowboy Joe Gage, and elderly Confederate general Sanford Smithers, who is planning to erect a cenotaph for his missing son.
+They seek refuge from the blizzard at Minnie's Haberdashery, tended by Bob, a Mexican who claims to be watching the haberdashery in Minnie's and her husband Sweet Dave's absence.
+The lodge shelters local hangman Oswaldo Mobray, cowboy Joe Gage, and Confederate general Sanford Smithers, who is planning to erect a cenotaph for his missing son, Chester Charles.
 Suspicious, Ruth disarms all but Warren.
-Later at the dinner table, Mannix surmises, and Warren concedes, that the Lincoln letter is false.
-Warren responds to Ruth's disappointment by saying his forged letter buys him leeway with whites, something Ruth silently acknowledges he never would have given Warren without.
+While Mannix recognizes Smithers as a war hero, Warren wants him dead as revenge for ordering the execution of black prisoners of war at Baton Rouge.
+At dinner, Mannix surmises that the Lincoln letter is fake.
+Warren responds to Ruth's disappointment by saying his forged letter buys him leeway with whites.

-Warren puts one of his guns next to Sanford and provokes him by claiming that he sexually assaulted and murdered Smithers' son, who had tried to claim the bounty.
-When the enraged Smithers reaches for the gun, Warren kills him in revenge for ordering the slaughter of black prisoners of war at Baton Rouge.
+After a small talk, Warren puts one of his guns next to Smithers and claims that he orally raped and murdered Smithers' son, who had tried to claim the bounty.
+When Smithers reaches for the gun, Warren kills him.